CyrilSiman/jenkins-dind-ssh-slave/README.md

 *Directly inspired from [jenkinsci/ssh-slave](https://hub.docker.com/r/jenkinsci/ssh-slave/)* and  [_jenkins/ssh-slave_](https://hub.docker.com/r/jenkins/ssh-slave/)

-# Why a new version ?
+# Why this image ?

-There are some differences :
+There is some important differences compare to ssh-slave image :

 - this version is based on Alpine instead Debian
 - it's a **Docker In Docker** version (you can use Docker inside)  based on official Docker DinD image